Shameel123/PermitBlog/README.md

 - **Content Workflow**: Complete post lifecycle including drafting, co-authoring, review, and publishing
 - **RESTful API**: Well-structured endpoints for all operations
 - **MongoDB Integration**: Flexible document storage for your content
+- **Soft Delete**: Mark records as deleted without permanently removing them from the database

 ## 📋 Prerequisites